pollfish/docs/ios.md

 ### Import Pollfish header

-You have to include Pollfish library headers in every file that you will use Pollfish.
+You have to include Pollfish library headers in any file that you will use Pollfish.

 ```
 #import <Pollfish/Pollfish.h>